History of Rhinoplasty

 The word Rhinoplasty has been derived from Greek words 'Rhinos' and 'Plassein', where 'Rhinos' means Nose and 'Plassein' means to shape.
 Rhinoplasty therefore means to reshape the nose.
 This is a surgical method of improving either the function of nose or giving the nose a better shape.
 This type of surgery can take the form of either reconstructive surgery or cosmetic surgery.
 It can be performed on a person to either improve the person’s appearance or to treat birth defects, breathing problems and other problems related with the nose.

-The first rhinoplasty was performed in the year 1887 by John Orlando Roe.
+The first nose surgical procedure was performed in the year 1887 by John Orlando Roe.
 Later in 1898, Jacques Joseph used it as a cosmetic surgery procedure to reshape the nose of those people who thought their nose size and shape was a matter of embarrassment.
-Rhinoplasty became very popular during the First World War.
+Plastic surgery became very popular during the First World War.
 Many soldiers were hurt from bullets and got their noses wounded.
 The surgeons had to perform this surgery on these soldiers to give their noses a better shape or to heal them.
 During this time, many surgeons made rapid technological advancements in the way this surgery was carried out.
-With these advancements, the process of rhinoplasty was made safer.
+With these advancements, the process of surgery was made safer.